Return to Home Mortality > Table > Data Table

 Data for the following has been suppressed to ensure confidentiality and stability of rate and trend estimates:

-Arthur County, Banner County, Blaine County, Deuel County, Dundy County, Frontier County, Garden County, Garfield County, Gosper County, Grant County, Greeley County, Hayes County, Hooker County, Keya Paha County, Logan County, Loup County, McPherson County, Rock County, Sioux County, Thomas County, Wheeler County
+Arthur County, Banner County, Blaine County, Deuel County, Dundy County, Frontier County, Garden County, Garfield County, Gosper County, Grant County, Hayes County, Hooker County, Keya Paha County, Logan County, Loup County, McPherson County, Rock County, Sioux County, Thomas County, Wheeler County

 Trend for the following could not be reliably determined due to small number of deaths per year:

-Boyd County, Harlan County
+Boyd County, Greeley County, Harlan County

 Interpret Rankings provides insight into interpreting cancer statistics.
 When the population size for a denominator is small, the rates may be unstable.
 A rate is unstable when a small change in the numerator (e.g., only one or two additional cases) has a dramatic effect on the calculated rate.

-Data for United States does not include Puerto Rico.
+Data for United States do not include Puerto Rico.

 Return to Top